 It is the student's responsibility to initiate contact with the Student Disability Services Office and to provide appropriate documentation of the disability and related functional limitations for which they are requesting accommodations.
 This process follows the guidelines of the Americans with Disabilities Act (ADA), the ADA Amendment Act of 2008, and Section 504 of the Rehabilitation Act of 1973, and is designed to ensure that reasonable, appropriate accommodations are provided to all qualified students in a timely manner.
 A diagnosis of a disorder/condition/syndrome in and of itself does not automatically qualify an individual for accommodations.
-In order to meet the adult criteria of "disability" under federal law a person must provide documentation of how their significant impairment "substantially limits" one or more life activities.
+In order to meet the criteria of a person with a disability under federal law, a person must demonstrate how their impairment substantially limits one or more daily life activities.

 The following documentation guidelines are used to verify the student's disabling condition(s):

 - A clear diagnostic statement that describes how the condition was diagnosed, information about the functional impact, and suggestions of appropriate accommodations provided by a licensed or otherwise properly credentialed professional who has undergone appropriate and comprehensive training, has relevant experience, and has no personal relationship with the individual being evaluated.

 - All documentation must be on official letterhead, typed and signed by the professional.
 Diagnosis written on prescription pads, handwritten, or stamped with a signature will not be accepted.